-If you have a child older than 12 months of age, you may notice that his appetite has decreased, his food choices have become selective and he gets fussy when eating.
+If you have a child older than 12 months of age, you may notice that his appetite has decreased, his food choices have become selective, and he gets fussy when eating.
 This is very common and usually occurs when little ones begin to acquire and desire independence.
 Also, the mayor growth spurt little ones go through during their first year of life is beginning to decelerate.
-For this reason, some days you might notice your baby eats well and some days it seems that he doesn’t eat anything at all.
-You may believe that your little one is very fussy; however, most of the time it’s simply that his interest lies in playing and exploring, not on food.
+For this reason, some days you might notice your baby eats well and others, it seems as if he doesn’t eat anything at all.
+You may believe that your little one is very fussy; however, most of the time it’s just that his interest lies in playing and exploring, rather that on food.

-His decrease in rhythm of growth and his interest in play are not the only factors that cause children to be picky; researchers in psychology and nutrition have identified that genes may also play a role in food rejection.
-The fear of trying new food may be due to the temperament of your child; however, this doesn’t mean that the behavior can’t be modified.
+His decrease in the rhythm of growth and his interest in play are not the only factors that cause children to be picky.
+Researchers in psychology and nutrition have identified that genes may also play a role in food rejection.
+The fear of trying new foods may be due to the temperament of your child; however, this doesn’t mean that the behavior can’t be modified.
 So what should you do?
 First of all, take a deep breath and follow the next 11 tips to ensure that mealtime doesn’t become a battleground.

-2. Establish a routine and schedule for mealtime and try to stick to it.
+- Establish a routine and mealtime schedules and try to stick to them.
 This way your child can expect meals at a specific time of the day.

-5. When introducing a new food, remember to accompany it with a known healthy food that your child already likes.
-If he likes plain spaghetti, add some spaghetti with tomato sauce on the side and give him a taste, if he prefers not to eat the rest, don’t worry, at least he tasted it or got some exposure.
+- When introducing a new food, remember to accompany it with a known healthy food that your child already likes.
+If he likes plain spaghetti, add some spaghetti with tomato sauce on the side and give him a taste, if he prefers not to eat the rest, don’t worry, at least he tasted it or was exposed to it.

-10. Don’t feed your little one too much milk or snacks between meals as this can interfere with his hunger.
+- Don’t feed your little one too much milk or snacks between meals, as these can interfere with his hunger.